dvisger/r-training/R Intermediate/Presentation.md

 - Data Wrangling Part 2: Make new variables
 - Data Wrangling Part 3: Combine data sets
 - Data Wrangling Part 4: Summarizing

 tidyverse
 ========================================================
--  functions in tidyverse are optimized for R's vectorized operations
+-  tidyverse is a set of packages developed to optimize R's vectorized operations
 -  requires "tidy data"
   -  each variable is a column
   -  each observations is a row